MicrosoftDocs/power-platform/power-platform/guidance/coe/setup.md

 There's two mechanisms the CoE Starter Kit uses to consume data from the Data Export feature:

 - [Power BI dataflows](/power-bi/transform-model/dataflows/dataflows-introduction-self-service) are used to transform the data for Power BI.
 These dataflows prepare all the data in the storage account ready for reporting.
 The Power BI dashboard is then based on the data prepared by the Power BI dataflows.
 - [Power Platform dataflows](/power-query/dataflows/overview-dataflows-across-power-platform-dynamics-365) are used to transform the data and write a small amount of data back to existing Dataverse tables used by the CoE Starter Kit apps and flows.
-These dataflows merge and summarize data so only data needed by the admin and governance processes of the CoE Starter Kit are written back to the Dataverse - for example, instead of storing the entire usage data in Dataverse, only the last launched date (single date) is stored in Dataverse.
+These dataflows merge and summarize data so only data needed by the admin and governance processes of the CoE Starter Kit are written back to the Dataverse.
+For example, instead of storing the entire usage data in Dataverse, only the last launched date of an app (single date) is stored in Dataverse.

 #### Can I migrate from using cloud flows to retrieve inventory to using Data Export?